Meloni’s Mother of All Reforms

 One hundred years after Mussolini’s dictatorship reforms of 1923-25, Giorgia Meloni proposes a new constitutional reform that would notably strengthen the office of Prime Minister and put an end to Italianocracy — a form of democracy without stable government and administration powers that has been once dubbed by French far-right pundit, Éric Zemmour, a country without state institutions.

 The reform comes slightly unexpectedly, Italy has a problem of unruliness.
-However there are also other strategic handicaps that make it one of the weakest states of Europe, most of them economic.
+However, there are other strategic handicaps that make it one of the weakest states of Europe, most of them economic.
 The Italian Republic does not have any strategic development plan, neither digital transformation nor industrial reaffirmation.
 Nevertheless, a constitutional reform might be a beginning of the new Italy, a first step into a new direction.
 Even if earlier attempts from the XXIst century failed, Meloni might score her goal.

 The political parties Fratelli d’Italia, Lega, and Forza Italia have reached a consensus on a plan to amend Italy’s Constitution.
 The cabinet suggested implementing the direct election of the Prime Minister, reversing Italy’s existing constitutional framework.
 “This is the mother of all reforms,” Prime Minister Meloni said in a press conference 3 November, when her government approved the project, pointing out that this might be the case for a grandeur reform of Italy.